-The student must complete a minimum of 32 semester credits.
-The 32 credit hours must include 1) the 12 required credit hours listed in G1a (excluding ATS 693) and 2) a minimum of 11 elective credit hours in structured classes.
+The student must complete a minimum of 30 semester credits.
+The 30 credit hours must include 1) the 13 required credit hours listed in G1a (including ATS 693) and 2) a minimum of 11 elective credit hours in structured classes.
 Electives may include any structured class at the 500/600 level.
 With written advisor approval, electives also may include structured 700 level classes and/or structured graduate courses in other departments.
-The remaining four credit hours may be in independent studies, group studies or graduate seminars.
+The remaining six credit hours may be in independent studies (ATS 695).
 Research credits (699, 799) and audits do not count toward the non-thesis M.S. degree.

-Of the total 32 credits, 20 must be Department of Atmospheric Science courses (i.e., courses with the ATS prefix).
-A scholarly paper must be prepared and presented to the graduate committee prior to the final examination.
+Of the total 30 credits, 20 must be Department of Atmospheric Science courses (i.e., courses with the ATS prefix).
+A scholarly paper, as defined by the graduate committee, must be prepared and presented to the committee.
+This paper and presentation comprises the final examination.

 National Weather Service Basic Requirements